 I love the Costa Rica Reserve, but I love the Peaberry Costa Rican coffee even more.
 The chocolate notes are more pronounced, and, practically, with flavors, the coffee explodes.
 The peaberry beans are a little more costly than the regular ones, but it’s worth it.
 Check out the Peaberry Coffee from Costa Rica here.

 This Clydesdale coffee bean is located in Jamaica’s Blue Mountain area.
 The average elevation is around 3,280 feet, making this coffee so complimentary.
 You can buy a 16oz bag and pick your favorite form of grind: whole bean, drip grind, espresso grind, or French press.

-With heavy chocolate notes and a fruity acidity for a great balance, this coffee is smooth and sweet.
+This coffee is smooth and sweet with heavy chocolate notes and a fruity acidity for a great balance.
 I love to brew it as an espresso, French press, and Moka pot.
 There is a syrupy mouthfeel in Toraja coffees, which pleases the old-school coffee lover.
-But it has a fruity taste at the same time, which is a new trend in coffee.
+But it has a fruity taste simultaneously, which is a new trend in coffee.

 Another Indonesian source is from Sumatra’s island and has a great body, like all Indonesian coffee.
 Sumatra Mandheling is rising in Padang at altitudes between 2500 and 5000 feet.
 The acidity of Mandheling is low, with a syrupy aftertaste and earthy tones reminiscent of licorice.
 The exotic flavor of Sumatra Mandheling is the preference of many coffee lovers, and Volcanica roasts these medium beans to retain the original taste.